NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 # Blog.prettify()

-I noticed the titles I've selected for each week's post are very redundant and don't tell you anything about the content of the post, which makes the main blog page look.. in the wise words of my gf... "_lame as hell_".
+I noticed the titles I've selected for each week's post are very redundant and don't tell you anything about the content of the post, which makes the main blog page look... in the wise words of my gf... "_lame as hell_".

 ![Alt](/img/Old_New.png "Old to New")